Sbeaubrundiant/My-Kafet-Area/README.md

 As a User I want the la vallée event agenda
 - US8
 As a user I want to be notified about "La vallée" event agenda
+- US9
+As a user I want to leave a comment about the lunch I eated